Josephinism: Catholic Church in Habsburg lands

-Regarding the Catholic Church, Joseph was virulently opposed to what he called "contemplative" religious institutions—reclusive institutions that were seen as doing nothing positive for the community.
+Regarding the Catholic Church, Joseph was virulently opposed to what he called "contemplative" religious institutions—reclusive institutions that he saw as doing nothing positive for society.

 By Joseph's decree, Austrian bishops could not communicate directly with the Curia anymore.
 More than 500 of 1,188 monasteries in Austro-Slav lands (and a hundred more in Hungary) were dissolved, and 60 million florins taken by the state.
 This wealth was used to create 1,700 new parishes and welfare institutions.

 The education of priests was taken from the Church as well.
 Joseph established six state-run "General Seminaries".
 In 1783, a Marriage Patent treated marriage as a civil contract rather than a religious institution.

 When the Pope visited Austria in 1782, Joseph refused to rescind the majority of his decisions.

 In 1783, the cathedral chapter of Passau opposed the nomination of a Josephinist bishop and sent, first, an appeal to the emperor himself, which naturally was rejected, then an appeal to the Imperial Diet at Regensburg, from which body, however, help could scarcely be expected.
 Assistance offered by Prussia was refused by Cardinal Firmian's successor, Bishop Joseph Franz Auersperg, an adherent of Josephinism.
 The bishop of Passau and the majority of his cathedral chapter finally yielded in order to save the secular property of the diocese.

 By an agreement of 4 July 1784, the confiscation of all the properties and rights belonging to the Diocese of Passau in Austria was annulled, and the tithes and revenues were restored to it.
 In return Passau gave up its diocesan rights and authority in Austria, including the provostship of Ardagger, and bound itself to pay 400,000 florins ($900,000), afterwards reduced by the emperor to one-half toward the equipment of the new diocese.

 There was nothing left for Pope Pius VI to do but to give his consent, even though unwillingly, to the emperor's authoritarian act.
 The papal sanction of the agreement between Vienna and Passau was issued on 8 November 1784, and on 28 January 1785, appeared the Bull of Erection, "Romanus Pontifex".

 As early as 1785 the Viennese ecclesiastical order of services was made obligatory, "in accordance with which all musical litanies, novenas, octaves, the ancient touching devotions, also processions, vespers, and similar ceremonies, were done away with."
 Numerous churches and chapels were closed and put to secular uses; the greater part of the old religious foundations and monasteries were suppressed as early as 1784.

 Nevertheless there could be no durable peace with the bureaucratic civil authorities, and Bishop Ernest Johann Nepomuk von Herberstein was repeatedly obliged to complain to the emperor of the tutelage in which the Church was kept, but the complaints bore little fruit.

 Catholic historians said there was an alliance between Joseph and anti-clerical Freemasons.